novafacing/cgc-challenges/challenges/Diophantine_Password_Wallet/README.md

 ## Notes

 The CB itself doesn't actually check to make sure that the passwords stored in the database satisfy the constraint mentioned in the description.

+### Read Notes

+* Reads a lot of ints and does some extremely complicated processing on them, but not a lot of checks